datalad-handbook/book/docs/intro/philosophy.rst

 These principles hopefully gave you some idea of what to expect from DataLad, cleared some worries that you might have had, and highlighted what DataLad is and what it is not.

-Additionally, as some last key facts about DataLad, it comes with a command line interface enabling usage from within a terminal, and a Python API to use its features within your software and scripts.
-While being a general, multi-purpose tool, it comes with plenty of extensions that provide helpful, domain specific features that may very well fit your precise use case.

-But enough of the abstract talk.
-You came here to learn, and the handbook will not waste your time any further by having you only read about DataLad -- let's start to *use* DataLad.
+The section :ref:`executive_summary` will give you a one-page summary of the functionality and commands you will learn with this handbook.
+But before we get there, let's get ready to *use* DataLad.
+For this, the next section will show you how to use the handbook.